logan12358/SpeckleUnity/README.md

 Only reads mesh, point, and polyline data types.

+Prefabs are probably broken.

-### Notes on Hololens dev:
+## Notes on Hololens dev

 Hololens uses Universal Windows Platforms.
-Things that run in the editor while testing may not work when deploying to the Hololens.
-This project includes a SpeckleCoreUWP.dll, set to target WSAPlayer only while SpeckleCore.dll excludes WSAPlayer

-Additionally, websocket-sharp does not work on UWP, so websocket-sharp.dll also excludes WSAPlayer.
-SpeckleCoreUWP.dll includes an alternative websocket implementation through Windows MessageWebSockets
+I haven't tested this.
+Look through previous commits to find a working version.